gvwilson/thirdbit/fiction/maddy-roo/index.md

 four glasses in the other,
 and a small rectangle tucked under her arm.
 She passed the glasses around
-(apologizing to the bots for not bring them any), set the bottle on the table, and then hesitated.
+(apologizing to the bots for not bringing them any), set the bottle on the table, and then hesitated.